Perception with Guarantees: Certified Pose Estimation via Reachability Analysis: Witness Pixels and Where to Find Them

 \iftwocol

-Despite this ambiguity, it is possible to better bound the witness pixels $\Q_{c,i,k}^*$ than choosing the trivial solution of selecting all turned-on pixels contained in $\V_{c,i(\cdot,k)}^\text{PCF}$, which is possible as $\V_{c,i(\cdot,k)}^\text{PCF}$ is computed outer-approximatively (\cref{prop:algForward}).
 To avoid additional ambiguity, we only apply this tightening on \emph{standalone} vertices $k$, i.e., vertices for which their uncertain set $\V_{c,i(\cdot,k)}^\text{PCF}$ does not overlap with other vertices of the same polygon or other polygons altogether:

-Thus, we can look at each remaining vertex individually and do not consider edge cases with overlaps to other parts of the target \footnote{This restriction can be loosened for some vertices where we know that overlapping does not compromise soundness, e.g., vertices constituting the corner of the convex hull of $\target$ cannot have turned-on pixels of other vertices further outside by definition.}.

-Please note that in our noise threat model (\cref{def:noisy-image}), we assume that the edge is reliably detected by the event-based camera~\cite{gallego2020event}; thereby guaranteeing that $V_{i(\cdot,k)}^*$ is within a turned-on pixel.
-However, there might be additional turned-on pixels outside the target and some pixels inside the target might be turned off.
-Conversely, the latter case helps directly to impose tighter constraints as these pixels do not get added to $\Q_{c,i,k}^*$ in the first place.
+Thus, we can look at each remaining vertex individually and do not consider edge cases involving overlaps with other parts of the target .
+Using \cref{eq:vertex-no-overlap} and the convexity of each polygon of $\target^\text{PCF}$ (\cref{def:target}), we can infer that $V_{i(\cdot,k)}^*$ has to be on the boundary of the restricted region, i.e., the pixels within $\V_{c,i(\cdot,k)}^\text{PCF}$ (\cref{fig:ambiguity_crit_pixels}d); however, the noise makes this boundary fuzzy: Please note that in our noise threat model (\cref{def:noisy-image}), we assume that the edges are reliably detected by the event-based camera~\cite{gallego2020event}, thereby guaranteeing that $V_{i(\cdot,k)}^*$ is within a turned-on pixel.
+However, there might be additional turned-on pixels outside the target and some pixels inside the target might be turned off (\cref{fig:ambiguity_crit_pixels2}a-b).
+Conversely, the latter case helps to impose tighter constraints directly as these pixels are not added to $\Q_{c,i,k}^*$ in the first place.

-Using \eqref{eq:vertex-no-overlap} and the convexity of each polygon of $\target^\text{PCF}$ (\cref{def:target}), we can infer that $V_{i(\cdot,k)}^*$ has to be on the boundary of the restricted region, i.e., the pixels within $\V_{c,i(\cdot,k)}^\text{PCF}$ (\cref{fig:ambiguity_crit_pixels}d); however, the noise makes this boundary fuzzy, i.e., $\imageNoiseLevel$ additional pixels might be turned on.
-By considering the orientation of the transformed target of our pose candidate $\poseUncertain_c$, we can determine the $\imageNoiseLevel$ farthest out pixels, which we always have to include in $\Q_{c,i,k}^*$, and additionally add the boundary pixels of the remaining pixels to $\Q_{c,i,k}^*$.
-This ensures that all boundary pixels are selected, thereby guaranteeing that $V_{i(\cdot,k)}^*$ is contained in $\V_{c,i(\cdot,k)}^*$~\eqref{eq:vertex-certified-estimate}.